Crispy German butter cookies or Butterplätzchen, a classic Christmas cookie recipe, perfect for baking with children.

 Notes

-- Alternatively, use ½ teaspoon vanilla extract or a few drops of vanilla aroma.
-See blog post for instructions on how to make vanilla sugar.
+- Alternatively, use ½ teaspoons of vanilla extract or a few drops of vanilla aroma.
+See the blog post for instructions on how to make vanilla sugar.

 Leave a Reply